FranklinCedar92/homework1/README.md

 the top is fixed.
 The <div>s have all been renamed with HTML semantic titles.
 I reorganized the CSS file to match the order of the HTML file.

 Screenshot:
 I don't know how to include a screenshot here.
-I googled it and am attempting it below.
-I don't know if it will work.
+I googled it and tried, but it didn't work.
+Here are the broken links anyway.
 ![hero and header](./hw1/assets/images/hero&header.jpg)
 ![content 1](./hw1/assets/images/content1.jpg)
 ![content 2](./hw1/assets/images/content2.jpg)